 In 2011, a group of Abraham Kuyper scholars and experts met to form an association that has come to be known as the Abraham Kuyper Translation Society.
 Kuyper College and Acton Institute, along with other Abraham Kuyper scholars, have taken a special interest in facilitating the translation of Abraham Kuyper’s writings into English.
 Kuyper’s works hold great potential to build intellectual capacity within the church, providing a compelling and constructive public theology to guide the development of a winsome and constructive social witness and cultural engagement.

-The Society has already released several new translations, including Wisdom & Wonder, Rooted and Grounded, Common Grace Vol.1, Pt.
-1, and Guidance for Christian Engagement in Government.
+The Society has already released several new translations, including Wisdom & Wonder, Rooted and Grounded, Guidance for Christian Engagement in Government, Scholarship, Common Grace Vol.1 (Part 1, Part 2, and Part 3).
 Other works currently underway include the remaining parts of Kuyper’s three-volume work on common grace (De gemeene gratie), his three-volume work on the lordship of Christ (Pro rege), and key Kuyper texts on the church.

 The Society recognizes that translations are not ends in themselves.
 Hence, plans are also underway to produce an Abraham Kuyper Islam anthology that will focus on how deeply Kuyper’s encounter with Islam toward the end of his life affected him and galvanized Pro rege, the last major work Kuyper completed in religion and theology.
 One anticipated result of translating Kuyper’s writings on Islam is to reveal to twenty-first century Christians, particularly students, how Kuyper successfully engaged another world religion and another culture.
 It is also hoped that this anthology, along with the translation of Kuyper’s other writings, will enable Christians to draw on their Reformation heritage and develop a sense of vocation as wide as creation itself.